 Six weeks earlier, an unmarked van had pulled up in front of Ji-an’s building.
 Two men in white coats jumped out, opened the back doors, and carried out someone covered in a blanket from head to feet.
 Ji-an directed them into her apartment.

-‘Who’s that, dearie?’ asked her neighbour, the loitering Mrs McGlashan.
+‘Who’s that, dearie?’ asked her loitering neighbour, Mrs McGlashan.

 ‘A family friend’ said Ji-an, closing the door in her face.

-O’Higgins (for it was he) was the property of Harvard University’s Carter Center for Adaptive Neuroscience.
+O’Higgins was the property of Harvard University’s Carter Center for Adaptive Neuroscience.
 The Center had risen to fame two years previously with the first successful graft of one monkey’s head onto another monkey’s body.
-The O’Higgins project, which Ji-an had been hired to oversee, represented an ambitious next step.
+The O’Higgins project, which Ji-an had been hired to oversee, was an ambitious next step.

 The men in coats departed.
 Ji-an closed the curtains, then lifted the blanket.